-- (a) Aitkin County will afford employment to the applicant possessing the best qualifications that fit the requirements of the job regardless of race, color, creed, religion, national origin, citizenship, sex, marital status, pregnancy, disability, public assistance status, age, sexual orientation, political affiliation, veteran status, genetic information, local human rights commission activity, or other protected-class status. - (b) Job requirements will be posted and included on the position description. - (c) A high school diploma or equivalent is generally required as consideration for employment. - (d) Any testing requirements will be conducted by the Human Resources Director or designee or by the Minnesota Merit System and will only be used for testing skills specifically required for the job.
+- (a) Aitkin County will afford employment to the applicant possessing the best qualifications that fit the requirements of the job regardless of race, color, creed, religion, national origin, citizenship, sex, marital status, familial status, pregnancy, disability, public assistance status, age, sexual orientation including gender expression and identity, political affiliation, veteran status, genetic information (including family medical history), local human rights commission activity, or other protected-class status. - (b) Job requirements will be posted and included on the position description. - (c) A high school diploma or equivalent is generally required as consideration for employment. - (d) Any testing requirements will be conducted by the Human Resources Director or designee or by the Minnesota Merit System and will only be used for testing skills specifically required for the job. - (e) Where applicable, Minnesota Merit System's online application center and hiring practices will be used. - (f) All applications will be required to be completed on the Aitkin County official application forms or Minnesota Merit System forms when applicable.
+Resumes cannot be substituted for the application forms. - (g) When an opening exists or is contemplated for a bargaining unit position, applicable provisions from a collective bargaining agreement shall be followed. - (h) Job applications are to be submitted for a designated position and must be received before the published deadline, if applicable.